Skip to main content

 Will Wistia create new Eloqua contacts if the email doesn’t exist?

-Does the Wistia Eloqua integration support webinars or Channels?
+Does the Wistia Eloqua integration support Channels?

-The integration does not currently support webinars or Channels.
+The integration does not currently support Channels.

 Who can connect Eloqua in a Wistia account?